Quiroptero/omiranda-source/archetypes/default.md

 ---
-title: "{{ replace .TranslationBaseName "-" " " | title }}"
+title: ""
 subtitle: ""
+summary: ""  # This one is displayed in the list of posts

 date: {{ .Date }}
 lastmod: {{ .Date }}
-draft: true
-summary: ""

 slug: ""
-aliases:

 tags: []

-keywords:
+draft: true
 ---

 <!--more-->